thiagocapuano/waves-documentation/en/waves-full-node/configuration-parameters.md

 Parameter `password` could be used to set the password string to protect the wallet file.

-Using `seed` parameter you could recreate an existing walled on a new node.
+Using `seed` parameter you could recreate an existing wallet on a new node.
 Provide the BASE58 string of your seed here.
 If you don’t have any existing wallet comment out this parameter and start the node.
 During the first run, the application will create a new wallet with a random seed for you.
 In this case, the seed will be displayed in the application log.
 If you miss it or if you don’t want to check the log files, it will also be available in REST API using the wallet/seed method.

 **Warning:** The wallet is a critical part of your node.
 Better to create its file in a safe and protected location.
 Don’t forget to backup your wallet’s file.
 It’s recommended to remove the seed from the configuration file immediately after the start of the node.
 If an attacker gains access to this seed string, he has access to all your funds on all your addresses!